e-ucm/csharp-tracker/README.md

 ### Tracker configuration

 As previously explained in installation, tracker needs to be configured.
-There are some specific parameters that are needed to set up as Host and TrackingCode, and the rest of them are optional.
+There are some specific parameters that are needed to set up as `Host` and `TrackingCode`, and the rest of them are optional.

 ```c#
 String domain = "https://rage.e-ucm.es/";